-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tablespoonful of oil 1 - 2 times daily, to help reduce inflammation.
+- Omega-3 fatty acids: such as fish oil, 1 to 2 capsules or 1 tbsp of oil, 1 to 2 times daily, to help reduce inflammation.
 Fish oils may increase bleeding in sensitive individuals, such as those taking blood-thinning mediations (including aspirin).

-- Grapefruit seed extract (Citrus paradisi), 100 mg capsule or 5 - 10 drops (in favorite beverage) 3 times daily, for antibacterial/antifungal activity and immunity.
+- Grapefruit seed extract (Citrus paradisi): 100 mg capsule or 5 to 10 drops (in favorite beverage) 3 times daily, for antibacterial/antifungal activity and immunity.
 Grapefruit products can interact with a variety of medications.
 Speak with your physician.

-- L-glutamine, 500 - 1,000 mg 3 times daily, for support of gastrointestinal health and immunity.
-Do not take glutamine if you have a history of mania or seizures, unless you are being closely monitored by a physician.
+- L-glutamine: 500 to 1,000 mg, 3 times daily, for support of gastrointestinal health and immunity.
+DO NOT take glutamine if you have a history of mania or seizures, unless you are being closely monitored by a physician.

 Herbs are one way to strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider to diagnose your problem before starting any treatment.
+As with any therapy, you should work with your provider to diagnose your problem before starting any treatment.
 You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
-Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Unless otherwise indicated, make teas with 1 tsp. of herb per cup of hot water.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-- Green tea (Camellia sinensis) standardized extract, 250 - 500 mg daily, for inflammation and antibacterial or antifungal effects.
+- Green tea (Camellia sinensis) standardized extract: 250 to 500 mg daily, for inflammation and antibacterial or antifungal effects.
 You may also prepare teas from the leaf of this herb.

-- Reishi mushroom (Ganoderma lucidum) standardized extract, 150 - 300 mg 2 - 3 times daily, for immunity.
-You may also take a tincture of this mushroom extract, 30 - 60 drops 2 - 3 times a day.
-Reishi can increase the effects of blood pressure medications and blood-thinning medications such as Coumadin and aspirin.
+- Reishi mushroom (Ganoderma lucidum) standardized extract: 150 to 300 mg, 2 to 3 times daily, for immunity.
+You may also take a tincture of this mushroom extract, 30 to 60 drops, 2 to 3 times a day.
+Reishi can increase the effects of blood pressure medications and blood-thinning medications, such as warfarin (Coumadin) and aspirin.
 Speak with your doctor.

-- Milk thistle (Silybum marianum) seed standardized extract, 80 - 160 mg 2 - 3 times daily, for detoxification support.
+- Milk thistle (Silybum marianum) seed standardized extract: 80 to 160 mg, 2 to 3 times daily, for detoxification support.
 Milk thistle can interact with a variety of medications.
 Speak with your doctor.

-- Topical: Tea tree oil (Melaleuca alternifolia), apply undiluted to affected nail (using a cotton swab) 3 - 4 times daily, for antibacterial/antifungal activity.
+- Topical: Tea tree oil (Melaleuca alternifolia):apply undiluted to affected nail (using a cotton swab) 3 to 4 times daily, for antibacterial/antifungal activity.

 Massage can help stimulate circulation, which aids the transport of nutrients to the nail bed.

-Alternating hot and cold foot baths can be used to bring blood and immune cells to infected nails.
-Fill one bucket with hot water (be sure the water temperature is not so hot as to burn, but similar to a Jacuzzi -- about 100° F) and one with cold water.
+Alternating hot and cold foot baths can help shuttle blood and immune cells to infected nails.
+Fill one bucket with hot water (be sure the water temperature is not so hot as to burn, but similar to a Jacuzzi, about 100° F - 37.7° C) and one with cold water.
 Place feet in hot water for 3 minutes, then immediately into cold water for 1 minute.
 Repeat this series 3 times, then vigorously rub feet with a dry towel.
 You can add 7 drops of essential oil of lavender to the hot water to increase its stimulating effects.
-Patients with vascular disease or any other type of compromised circulation or peripheral neuropathy should NOT do hydrotherapy without their doctor's supervision.
+People with a vascular disease or any other type of compromised circulation or peripheral neuropathy should NOT do hydrotherapy without their doctor's supervision.

-Regenerating a toenail usually takes 8 - 12 months, while regrowing a fingernail takes half as long.
+The consequences of most nail disorders are purely cosmetic.
+Regenerating a toenail usually takes 8 to 12 months, while regrowing a fingernail takes half as long.
 Infection relapses or permanent damage sometimes occur.
 Complications may include cellulitis (tissue inflammation) and the embarrassment caused by unsightly nail appearance.
 Nail abnormalities are also associated with hair, teeth, or gland abnormalities.